Rohit200792/Non_Photo_Realistic_Shading/README.md

 ![Sample Output](Docs/Teapots.png)

-A sample output of the implementation can also be found in the file NPR.pptx
+A sample output of the implementation can also be found in the file ./Docs/NPR.pptx